oasis-tcs/openc2-ap-hunt/ap-hunt-v1.0.md

 The `query features` Command MUST be implemented in accordance with Version 1.0 of the [[OpenC2-Lang-v1.0]](#openc2-lang-v10).

-#### 2.3.1.2 Query /huntbooks
+#### 2.3.1.2 Query /huntflows

-The `query /huntbooks` command is used to identify the set of huntbooks available from a specific threat hunting consumer.
+The `query /huntflows` command is used to identify the set of huntflowss available from a specific threat hunting consumer.

-OpenC2 Consumers that receive a `query /huntbooks` Command:
+OpenC2 Consumers that receive a `query /huntflows` Command:

  *  but cannot parse or process the Command
     -  MUST NOT respond with a OK/200
     -  SHOULD respond with status code 400
     -  MAY respond with the 500 status code
- *  but do not support the `/huntbooks` Target
+ *  but do not support the `/huntflows` Target
     -  MUST NOT respond with a OK/200
     -  SHOULD respond with status code 501
     -  SHOULD respond with "Command not supported" in the status text